Orski174/EasyDB/webapp/README.md

 ### Frontend Configuration

 1. **Install Dependencies**:
-    Navigate to the `webapp` directory and install the required dependencies by running:
+    Navigate to the `webapp/frontend` directory and install the required dependencies by running:

     ```bash
     cd webapp